Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-specifications-english.rst

 - **P4** Ability to simulate the system when it is in static/steady/nominal state

-- **P5** Ability to simulate the system when it is in any dynamic/transient/abnormal state, for example when being deployed, or under unexpected circumstances (ex: cascading failures), or during migration between versions
+- **P5** Ability to simulate the system when it is in any dynamic/transient/abnormal state, for example when being deployed, or under unexpected circumstances (e.g. cascading failures), or during migration between versions

 - **P6** Ability to support stochastic actors, whose behaviours depend on a set of various random variables based on various probabilistic distributions (opens to Monte Carlo computations)